 Ms. Rembe has been a guest lecturer for the New York University Tax Institute, the University of Southern California School of Law, Hastings College of the Law, the University of California at Berkeley, Boalt Hall School of Law, the California Franchise Tax Board and the Multistate Tax Commission.

-In addition to being involved on the boards of several Not for profit organizations, including The Commonwealth Club of California, The American Conservatory Theater and Mills College, she has been a director on the boards of several public companies, including Potlatch Corporation, AT&T Inc. and AEGON N.V. (an international insurance company headquartered in the Netherlands).
+In addition to being involved on the boards of several nonprofit organizations, including The Commonwealth Club of California, The American Conservatory Theater and Mills College, she has been a director on the boards of several public companies, including Potlatch Corporation, AT&T Inc. and Aegon N.V. (an international insurance company headquartered in the Netherlands).

-Prior to joining the firm, Lydia was corporate secretary and chief governance officer at Chevron, and the first woman officer at the company.
+Prior to founding LIBB Advisors, Lydia was co-director of the Stanford Institutional Investors’ Forum.
+In addition, she was Senior Counsel at Wilson Sonsini Goodrich & Rosati for two years, following two decades as corporate secretary and chief governance officer at Chevron, and the first woman officer at the company.
 For the 20 years in which she held that role, she advised the board of directors and senior management on corporate governance matters and managed Chevron’s corporate governance function.
 In addition, Lydia directed stockholder services for Chevron and its subsidiaries, as well as served as secretary to Chevron’s board, its executive committee, and its board nominating and governance committee.

 Previously, Lydia was a senior manager and attorney in Chevron’s tax department and a legislative representative for the company in Washington, D.C.
 She began her legal career at Chevron as a contracts attorney in 1977.